mallika2011/Machine-Data-Learning/A2/Report.md

 > Delta      : 0.001

-> Iterations : 4
+> Iterations : 5

 From the task_2_part_2_trace.txt file obtained we can make the following inferences about the policy :

 * All states converge with a policy in the final iteration with more or less same utilities.

 * The RECHARGE policy is preferred over the others hence indicating a Risk Averse behaviour.

+* Bellman update is a contraction by a factor of γ on the space of utility vectors.
+There is fast convergence if we make γ small, but this effectively gives the agent a short horizon and could miss the long-term effects of the agent’s actions.
+So we can see that, Lero tries to play it safe and keeps RECHARGING instead of looking into the future.

 * Due to a very small discount factor (Gamma), the bellman iterations converge fast, within 4 iterations.